anandlakhani9/BNTA_backend_project/README.md

 Tuesday Afternoon - Anand solo coding character_spells package

-Wednesday Morning - Anand continued solo coding character_spells package
+Wednesday Morning - Anand continued solo coding character_spells package, Oliver continued solo finishing GET by name, GET by id, PUT, DELETE

-Wednesday Afternoon -
+Wednesday Afternoon - Oliver solo Unit Testing

-## SET-UP
+##SET-UP

 FIRST THING YOU MUST DO: CHANGE V2_INSERT_SPELLS IN RESOURCES/DB.MIGRATION TO DIRECT TO WHERE SPELL_DATA2.CSV DIRRECTS IN YOUR LOCAL FOLDER DO THIS BY RIGHT CLICKING ON DPELL_DATA2.CSV AND COPYING ABSOLUTE FILE PATH.